 Final Expense Life Insurance Cost: Bottom Line

-Final expense insurance costs depend on your age, gender, lifestyle, and the death benefit you choose.
-On average, a 50-year-old woman pays $30 per month for $10,000 in coverage.
+Final expense insurance costs depend on your age, gender, smoking status and the death benefit you choose.
+A 50-year-old woman pays $30 per month on average for $10,000 in coverage.
 A 50-year-old man pays $38.
+By 80, those averages climb to $125 and $164.

 Final Expense Insurance: FAQ